Get cervical cancers screenings regularly

 - HPV test (women ages 21-29) only if the woman has had a documented abnormal Pap test and HPV test is indicated according to the ASCCP guideline.

-- HPV test (women ages 30-39) as part of co-testing along with Pap test or if needed due to an abnormal Pap test result.
+- HPV test alone (women ages 30-39) or as part of co-testing along with Pap test or if needed due to an abnormal Pap test result.